zv/dotfilez/README.md

-# Dotfiles for a cultivation of supreme enlightenment
+# Dotfiles for travelers with no specific destination or time of arrival.

-## Just go with it.
+If you'd like to install them
 ```
 git clone https://github.com/zv/dotfilez
 cd ~/dotfilez && rake install